-Theze are many different comparison operators in addition to - and IS.
+Theze are many different comparison operators in addition to = and IS.

+4 Operation Symbol

-Equal To =
+0 Equal To =

 Not Equal To !=

 Greater Than >

 Less Than <

-Greater Than Or Equal To >=
+135 135 Greater Than Or Equal To >=

-Less Than Or Equal To <=
+с. С Less Than Or Equal To <=

 Remember to surround a string with quotations or parentheses every time you wish to use them in SQL statements.
 They will not work otherwise.
 Also, the WHERE command always goes after the SELECT statement in MySQL.